insected/bobbae_gcp-wiki/Dataflow.md

 Using the Apache Beam interactive runner with JupyterLab notebooks lets you [iteratively develop pipelines]( https://cloud.google.com/dataflow/docs/guides/interactive-pipeline-development ), inspect your pipeline graph, and parse individual PCollections in a read-eval-print-loop (REPL) workflow.
 These Apache Beam notebooks are made available through [AI Platform Notebooks](https://cloud.google.com/ai-platform/notebooks/docs), a managed service that hosts notebook virtual machines pre-installed with the latest data science and machine learning frameworks.

+## Dataflow Templates

+The [Dataflow templates]( https://github.com/GoogleCloudPlatform/DataflowTemplates  ) are an effort to solve simple, but large, in-Cloud data tasks, including data import/export/backup/restore and bulk API operations, without a development environment.
+The technology under the hood which makes these operations possible is the [Google Cloud Dataflow](https://cloud.google.com/dataflow/) service combined with a set of [Apache Beam](https://beam.apache.org/) SDK templated pipelines.

 ## Using provided Dataflow templates